xanimal37/EventTrackerProject/README.md

 - can use date for range query

 ## Things to Improve
-- animals by species does not follow REST grammar - mapping should be species/{id}/animals !! need to fix !!
 - add enclosure and track cleaning/maintenance
 - add medical care tracking table
 - more updates